meteor/meteor/packages/application-configuration/README.md

 # Application-Configuration

-This is an internal Meteor package.
+This was an internal Meteor package used for interacting with internal prototype systems that no longer exist.